 Halal system of values

-which carries the meaning of permissible or lawful and the opposite of halal is haram; forbidden or unlawful.
+Halal is an Arabic term which carries the meaning of permissible or lawful and the opposite of halal is haram; forbidden or unlawful.
 It is forbidden for Muslims to consume haram products and services.
 Halal is a value system and lifestyle; subscribed by Muslim and applicable to all facets of life for both products and services “Lifestyle” refers to our everyday way of life that incorporates the different principles, values and standards of living we have delineated for our lives.

 Holistically the concept of halal in Islam has very specific motives to safeguard and preserve religious values and health lifestyle.
 Halal also incorporates elements of environmental-consciousness for sustainable enviroment for better living of future generations and more importantly, it should be non-exploitative to the eco system and mankind.
 Halal also dictates self-respect and integrity, thus maintaining harmonious environment within societies of diverse cultures and faiths.